2024 Albirex Niigata (S) Women season

-The 2024 season is Albirex Niigata (S) Women's 3rd consecutive season in the top flight of Singapore football.
+The 2024 season was Albirex Niigata (S) Women's third consecutive season in the top flight of Singapore football, the Women's Premier League.

-The 2024 Albirex Niigata (S) Women's team will be playing in the Women's Premier League (Singapore).

 Review

 Kana Kitahara doubled up as a player-head coach for Albirex.

 First-team transfers

 Albirex signed 17 players, including Ernie Sontaril, Nur Izzati Rosni and Lila Tan from Lion City Sailors.
 2022 WPL Player of the Year Manami Fukuzawa, 2022 Young Player of the Year Haziqah Haszman, Singapore national skipper Siti Rosnani Azman and 2023 Young Player of the Year Dhaniyah Qasimah also joined the team.
 Ernie, Izzati and Fukuzawa expressed that new head coach Kitahara was the reason for joining Albirex, to be trained by her and learn from her international experience.